 Worked across 80 miles of the Big Thompson River from Olympus Dam to its intersection with the Middle South Platte River

-Raised over $15 million for restoration projects and community involvement
+Brought over $20 million in federal, state, and local funds to the watershed for restoration projects and community involvement